 DAS prevents court enforcement

-Every day we rely on people keeping their promises to pay for goods and services.
-But sometimes, people break their promises to pay for the goods and services.
+Sometimes, due to unforeseen changes in people’s circumstances they are unable to meet their contractual obligations.
 If that happens, the courts may step in and, for example, order someone to pay for the goods they bought on credit.

 Likewise, creditors are not allowed to take enforcement action against you if you have noted an intention to apply for a debt payment programme or have an application awaiting for approval.